 WE KNOW RETAIL.
-FordHarrison's Retail Industry Team combines the resources of our nearly 200 lawyers throughout the country who practice exclusively in labor/employment law with the more than 50 lawyers with extensive knowledge and experience working with retail clients.
+FordHarrison's Retail Industry Team combines the resources of our over 200 lawyers in 29 offices throughout the country, including five of counsel affiliates, who practice exclusively in labor/employment law with the more than 50 lawyers with extensive knowledge and experience working with retail clients.
 This unique knowledge and insight into the industry enables us to provide clients with legal advice specific to their demands, whether they are a nationwide big-box retailer, a regional chain, or a family-owned single retail outlet.
 This depth of experience and industry knowledge allows us to "hit the ground running" on retail labor and employment matters.
 Simply put, our attorneys speak the language of the retail industry.

 NATIONWIDE FOOTPRINT; LOCAL PRESENCE.
 FordHarrison's Retail Team is positioned effectively and economically to assist retail employers of all sizes wherever located.
 Our larger clients recognize the advantage of having one go-to law firm for all labor and employment matters to assure quality and consistency, and our smaller clients understand that the expertise of a labor/employment "boutique" firm cannot be matched by "general practice" firms.
 Our nationwide team of lawyers with specific industry experience and client institutional knowledge provides a broad base of resources for servicing our clients.
 Our firm technology allows us to communicate with and share information among attorneys and clients across the country, and at the same our national geographic footprint means we can have "boots on the ground" anywhere in the country within hours.